GHS Safety Data Sheets Training – [Complete Video Kit]

 Do your employees need Safety Data Sheets Training?
 If so, then this training package is for you!
-Safety data sheets are an important part of the GHS or Globally Harmonized System of classification and labelling of hazardous chemicals.
+Safety data sheets are an important part of the GHS or Globally Harmonized System of Classification and labelling of hazardous chemicals.
 This Safety Data Sheet Training goes through each of the 16 sections of the SDS and will teach your employees the ins and outs of GHS.

 This GHS Safety Data Sheet Training Covers the Following Topics:

-- What is the Hazard Communication Standard and when was it created by OSHA? (the Standard was created in 1983 and gives employees the “right to know” about any potentially hazardous materials that they could encounter on the job.
+- What is the Hazard Communication Standard and when was it created by OSHA? (the Standard was created in 1983 and gave employees the “right to know” about any potentially hazardous materials that they could encounter on the job.
 This is also known as “Hazard Communication.”

 - Are Safety Data Sheets the same thing as a MSDS or Material Safety Data Sheets?

 - Are the producers of hazardous materials and hazardous chemicals required to provide a Safety Data Sheet for their product?
 (Yes, each manufacturer must have an SDS for their product which outlines the dangers associated with the product, what to do in case of exposure, and more)

 - Where should a business store the SDS for the hazardous materials used on the job site?
 (SDS’s should be kept in a central location, easily accessible, and always up to date)